deveshm/connormcgarr.github.io/_posts/2019-01-12-Zero-To-Hero.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/OSCP2.png" alt="">

-I had just submitted my application to PWK!
+I had just submitted my application to _PWK_!
 I was ready to ride the NOP sled to OSCP (Exploit development joke)!
 Let me fill you in on how overloaded I was at this time:
   1. I was working 40 hours a week as an intern
   2. I was driving 4 hours round trip, 3 days a week for a face to face course.
 This forced me to get in at 6 a.m. to work to compensate the hours.
   3. I was also taking 3 other online courses.

 I consider myself very assiduous.
 Even this was daunting for me.
 I was now about to add embarking on a long and winding road to that list!
 Crazy, I know.
 I also do not share this message to come off as a martyr.
 I want it to be known- there is no excuse for not taking the plunge if you truly want it.
 If you talk about it, be about it!
-Copious amounts of people ask me, "Connor how much time did you spend on PWK?"
-There are 3 paces you can select with PWK.
+Copious amounts of people ask me, "Connor how much time did you spend on _PWK_?"
+There are 3 paces you can select with _PWK_.
 30, 60, or 90 days.

 I opted for 60 days.
 I spent 3 hours Monday through Friday jamming in coursework and labs.
 I then spent every waking moment on Saturday and Sunday doing the same.
 Having said that, I am human.
 There were some days I spent time watching movies, doing homework, playing sports, or playing video games.
 This is the amount of dedication I found myself putting in.
 You must recall this though- this is a blog on someone who had no experience obtaining OSCP.
 A more seasoned veteran may be able to get away with less- but I would advise dedicating whatever time and resources you have towards it.

 May 26th, 2018.
 PWK D-DAY.
 --
 A date that forever altered the course of my life- for the better.
-This was my start date for PWK.
-There are a plethora of blogs out there for the technical content of PWK.
+This was my start date for _PWK_.
+There are a plethora of blogs out there for the technical content of _PWK_.
 I want to try to establish an OSCP blog that is unique to my situation.
 This blog is going to talk about the following: what to expect, how to document, and some resources.
 This is not a "how to pass OSCP" blog, and I refuse to become a part of that machine.

 Documentation is the single most important commodity for red teamers- and that is what I want to focus on here.
 To pass the OSCP exam, you must submit a report.
 The OSCP exam consists of an undisclosed number of vulnerable machines in a network you have no prior knowledge of.
 Your grade will be determined by a committee of individuals from OffSec.
 They will read your report AND ONLY your report.
 Later in this blog, you will get more specifics about the exam and report- here I am stressing the importance of documentation.
-To satisfy any questions, here is a brief, high-level overview of what you can expect from PWK:
+To satisfy any questions, here is a brief, high-level overview of what you can expect from _PWK_:
   1. **Exploit Development**- You will grasp the basics of exploit development.
 You will reverse engineer an application and probe it for buffer overflow vulnerabilities.
 This includes attaching an application to a debugger and understanding what you are looking at.
 (If this seems daunting do not worry, it was to me at first.)
 But remember that this      is a ***LEARNING COURSE TAUGHT BY PROFESSIONALS***.
 You are here to learn, and they will teach you.
   2. **Enumeration**- This is a term that is used all. of. the. time.
 Enumeration is the process of probing, discovering, and using what you know to come up with an attack vector.
 Enumeration includes things like scanning machines with Nmap and various tools.
 Enumerating could also mean you play around with the functionality of a web application and seeing what you can do to abuse its intended capacities.
 When someone tells you to "enumerate" more it may      seem like a sarcastic answer that does not help.
 It is actually the best answer!
 It means that you are close, you                just need to investigate with a more potent magnifying glass and try harder!
 Someone encouraging you to enumerate means          that they only want you to learn for yourself.
 If you get told to enumerate, do not fret.
 Take a break and come back to it!
-You eventually will find the attack vector with enough effort.
-PWK gives you the tools to find the vulnerabilities!
+You eventually will find the attack vector with enough effort. _PWK_ gives you the tools to find the vulnerabilities!
-   3. **Web Application Exploitation**- This topic encompasses a vast portion of the PWK course.
+   3. **Web Application Exploitation**- This topic encompasses a vast portion of the _PWK_ course.
 EVERYTHING uses a web app these days from banks, schools, and governmental services.
 Many companies only pay for web application assessments.
 You will learn fundamentals  of Cross-Site Scripting, Cross-Site Reverse Forgery, PHP exploitation, reviewing poor source code, SQL injections, File Inclusion Vulnerabilities, and my favorite- default credentials!
 Always check those firstly :).